HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

 ### How does ARCore work?

-Fundamentally, _ARCore_ is doing two things:
+-   Fundamentally, _ARCore_ is doing two things:

     -   tracking the **position **of the mobile device as it moves
     -   building its own understanding of the real world.

-ARCore's motion tracking technology uses the **phone's camera **to identify interesting **points,** called features, and **tracks** how those points move over time.
-With a combination of the movement of these points and readings from the phone's inertial sensors, _ARCore _determines both the position and orientation of the phone as it moves through space.
+-   ARCore's motion tracking technology uses the **phone's camera** to identify interesting **points,** called features, and **tracks** how those points move over time.
+With a combination of the movement of these points and readings from the phone's inertial sensors, _ARCore_ determines both the position and orientation of the phone as it moves through space.

-In addition to identifying key points, ARCore can detect **flat surfaces**, like a table or the floor, and can also estimate the** average lighting **in the area around it.
+-   In addition to identifying key points, ARCore can detect **flat surfaces**, like a table or the floor, and can also estimate the **average lighting** in the area around it.

 _→ For a more detailed breakdown of how ARCore works, check out _[_fundamental concepts_](https://developers.google.com/ar/discover/concepts)_._

-_ARCore _provides_** SDKs**_\[4] for many of the most popular development environments.
+-   _ARCore_ provides **SDKs**, or software development kits, for many of the most popular development environments.
 These SDKs provide native APIs for all of the essential AR features like motion tracking, environmental understanding, and light estimation.
 With these capabilities you can build entirely new AR experiences or enhance existing apps with AR features.

 [Android](https://developers.google.com/ar/develop/java/quickstart) // [Android NDK](https://developers.google.com/ar/develop/c/quickstart) // [Unity (AR Foundation)](https://developers.google.com/ar/develop/unity-arf) // [iOS](https://developers.google.com/ar/develop/ios/overview) // [Unreal](https://developers.google.com/ar/develop/unreal/quickstart)